metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 - `max_age` (String) MaxAge the latest object should be younger than defined age
 - `max_count` (Number) MinCount the minimum number of files inside the searchPath
 - `max_size` (String) MaxSize of the files inside the searchPath
-- `metrics` (Attributes List) Metrics to expose from check.https://canarychecker.io/concepts/metrics-exporter (see [below for nested schema](#nestedatt--spec--folder--metrics))
+- `metrics` (Attributes List) Metrics to expose from check. https://canarychecker.io/concepts/metrics-exporter (see [below for nested schema](#nestedatt--spec--folder--metrics))
 - `min_age` (String) MinAge the latest object should be older than defined age
 - `min_count` (Number) MinCount the minimum number of files inside the searchPath
 - `min_size` (String) MinSize of the files inside the searchPath
 - `namespace` (String) Namespace to insert the check into, if different to the namespace the canary is defined, e.g.
-- `recursive` (Boolean) Recursive when set to true will recursively scan the folder to list the files in it.However, symlinks are simply listed but not traversed.
+- `recursive` (Boolean) Recursive when set to true will recursively scan the folder to list the files in it.
+However, symlinks are simply listed but not traversed.
-- `relationships` (Attributes) Relationships defines a way to link the check results to components and configsusing lookup expressions. (see [below for nested schema](#nestedatt--spec--folder--relationships))
+- `relationships` (Attributes) Relationships defines a way to link the check results to components and configs using lookup expressions. (see [below for nested schema](#nestedatt--spec--folder--relationships))
 - `sftp_connection` (Attributes) (see [below for nested schema](#nestedatt--spec--folder--sftp_connection))
 - `smb_connection` (Attributes) (see [below for nested schema](#nestedatt--spec--folder--smb_connection))
 - `test` (Attributes) (see [below for nested schema](#nestedatt--spec--folder--test))